 H&G, Loins, Skin-on Fillets, Skin-off Fillets

-Fresh seafood availability chart: green areas show peak availability, light green show limited availability, gray indicates not available fresh.
-Frozen available all year long.
-Chilean Sea Bass is rarely available fresh, but high quality flash frozen product is available all year long.
+Fresh seafood availability chart: green areas show peak availability, light green show limited availability, gray indicates not available fresh, but high quality flash frozen product is available all year long.

 Chilean Sea Bass Butchering Yield %